OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 End Sub
 ```

  Now use the **AfterRemoteChange** event to add code that updates the map.
-Subsequent changes sent to the remote user will now be used to update the map.
+Subsequent changes sent to the remote user will be used to update the map.

 ```vb
 Private Sub Workbook_AfterRemoteChange()